GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery-files.md

 The main configuration for these files are in `.ucb`, `.ucs`, or `.ai` format, but they are really `.INI` files.
 The following tables describe attributes that can  be given to the entities mentioned.
 Example files can be found in a respective `/scenery` directory.

 Please note that this guide is meant for reference only and is not in any way meant to imply the use of every attribute or section to make a specific kind of scenery or building entity.
-Instead, please refer to either official files or available mods to spin off into your own.
+Instead, please refer to either official files or available mods for ideas.
+Use this guide to then experiment and create a derivative work.

 ## `[<Codename>]`